oroinc/documentation/user_guide/outlook_sync.rst

   "Task","Subject and Task Priority"

-Every contact, task and calendar event present in OroCRM has a unique id.
-When the record is saved in the Outlook, the id value is saved from OroCRM in the OroCRM_id field.
+Every contact, task and calendar event present in OroCRM has a unique ID.
+When the record is saved in Outlook, the ID value is saved from OroCRM in the OroCRM_id field.

 Synchronization from OroCRM to Outlook